BizarreMachinist/willowencrypt/README.md

 ## Acknowledgment

 Thanks to [CyanSorcery](https://twitter.com/cyansorcery) for the inspiration for this.
-For without her thinking out loud about if she should encrypt her games save files, I would have never wanted to go on an alcohol fueled rampage of making a file in the shape of a fox face.
+For without her thinking out loud about if she should encrypt the save files for her game, I would have never wanted to go on an alcohol fueled rampage of making a file in the shape of a fox face.

 Thanks to [SushiClaws](https://twitter.com/SUSHiCLAWS) for letting me use its art to show off what this program can do at large scales.
+(None of its art is included in this source for ownership reasons)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)